Pavel Dorofeyev: Playing career

 Dorofeyev scored his first career hat trick on 14 January 2025, recording a natural hat trick across the second and third periods of a 5–3 loss to the Nashville Predators.
 Just two months later, on 20 March, he scored his second hat trick, contributing three goals in a 5–1 victory over the Boston Bruins, and in the process recording the first 30-goal season of his career.
 In Vegas' 2025–26 season opener, Dorofeyev recorded his third career hat trick, scoring all three of his goals in the second period of a 6–5 shootout loss to the Los Angeles Kings.
 After scoring again in each of his next two games, for a total of five goals in three games, Dorofeyev was named the NHL's First Star of the Week for opening week of the season.

+In the first round of the 2026 Stanley Cup Playoffs, Dorofeyev scored his first post-season hat trick of his career.
+His third goal was the game-tying goal with less than a minute left in regulation that would eventually lead to a 5–4 double overtime win against the Utah Mammoth in Game 5.
+The Golden Knights would advance all the way to the Stanley Cup Final but would ultimately be defeated by the Carolina Hurricanes in six games.

+On 26 June 2026, Dorofeyev was traded to the New York Rangers in exchange for two first-round picks and a third-round pick, subsequently signing a seven-year, $77 million extension with the team four days later on 30 June.